AwesomeAssertions/AwesomeAssertions.DataSets/README.md

 # Installation

-This package is shipped as a [NuGet package](https://www.nuget.org/packages/FluentAssertions.DataSets) and can be installed through the CLI using:
+This package is shipped as a [NuGet package](https://www.nuget.org/packages/AwesomeAssertions.DataSets) and can be installed through the CLI using:

-    dotnet add package FluentAssertions.DataSets
+    dotnet add package AwesomeAssertions.DataSets

 # Developing